A Deamortization Approach for Dynamic Spanner and Dynamic Maximal Matching: Dynamic Maximal Matching with Worst-Case Expected Update Time

 To show (b) note that a vertex $u$ is only matched in procedure \GenericRandomSettle and in this case it needs to be on a level $i$ such that either the vertex $u$ itself or its newly matched partner~$v$ fulfill the property that there is at least one neighbor in a level \emph{below} level $i$.
 As $-1$ is the lowest level, it follows that $i > -1$, which shows (b).

 \emph{Invariant~3:} For Invariant~3 we need to show for all $j > \LL(v)$ that $|\below{j}(v)| < 4^j$.
 We show the claim by induction on the number of updates.
 The property certainly holds at the beginning of the algorithm when there are no edges.
 Assume it was true before the current edge update.
-We will show that then it also holds after the current edge update.
+We will show that it also holds after the current edge update.
 Let $v$ be a vertex.
-The set $\below{j}(v)$ only increases if a neighbor $w$ drops from a level above $j$ to a level below $j$.
-Since each execution of \Fall decreases the level of a vertex only by one, the set $\below{j}(v)$ can only increase if a neighbor $w$ drops from $j$ to $j-1$.
-As a consequence it follows that the sets $\below{k}(v)$ for \emph{all} $k \ne j$ are unchanged, and, thus, $| \below{k}(v)| < 4^k$ for all $k \ne j$, i.e., there is only one set $\below{\cdot}(v)$ that might reach its threshold value, namely $\below{j}(v)$.
+The set $\below{j}(v)$ increases only if (i) a neighbor $w$ drops from a level at or above $j$ to a level below $j$ or (ii) an edge incident to $v$ is inserted.
+We show next that Invariant~3 holds in either case.
+In case (i) since each execution of \Fall decreases the level of a vertex only by one, the set $\below{j}(v)$ can only increase if a neighbor $w$ drops from $j$ to $j-1$.
+As a consequence it follows that the sets $\below{k}(v)$ for \emph{all} $k \ne j$ are unchanged, and, thus, $| \below{k}(v)| < 4^k$ for all $k \ne j$, i.e., there is only one set $\below{\cdot}(v)$ that might violate the invariant, namely $\below{j}(v)$ and in this case $| \below{j}(v)| = 4^j$.
 The fall of $w$ from level $j$ calls \IncrementPhi{$v,j$}, which in turn immediately calls \Rise{$v$,$\LL(v)$,$j$} if $|\below{j}(v)| = 4^j$.
 After $v$ has moved up to level $j$, it holds that for all $k > j$ that $|\below{k}(v)| < 4^k$ as this was also true before the rise.
 Thus, Invariant~3 holds again for $v$.
+In case (ii) in the insertion operation the function \IncrementPhi{$v,j$} is called for every level $j$ that is larger than the level of $v$.
+If for one of these levels, let's call it $i$, $|\below{i}(v)| \ge 4^i$, then $v$ is moved up to the highest level $j$ for which $|\below{j}(v)| \ge 4^j$.
+Thus Invariant~3 is guaranteed.

 \emph{Invariant~4:} For Invariant~4 we have to show that the endpoints of every matched edge are at the same level.
 Note that two vertices $v$ and $w$ only become matched in procedure \GenericRandomSettle and right before that the vertex (out of the two) on the lower level is ``pulled up'' to the level of the higher vertex.
 Thus, both are at the same level when they are matched.